3m5/squirrel-select/README.md

 </div>
 ```

-- If the dropdown is open, the element with the class select receives the class open.
+- If the dropdown is open, the element with the CSS class `select` has received the CSS class `open`.
-- If the dropdown is disabled, the same element receives the class select__disabled.
+- If the dropdown is disabled, the same element has received the CSS class `select__disabled`.

-### Class Assignment
+### CSS Class Assignment

-With data attributes on the select element, it's possible to add classes to specific parts of the newly created dropdown.
+With data attributes on the select element, it's possible to add CSS classes to specific parts of the newly created dropdown.
 These attributes should be handled like the conventional class attribute (i.e., classes are separated by spaces).

 The following data attributes are supported: